Income Tax Division

 Income Tax Frequently Asked Questions

-All Whitehall residents who are 18 years of age or older and who earned income in the prior year are required to file a local income tax return, which are due April 15 of each year.
+All Whitehall residents who are 18 years of age or older and who earned income in the prior year are required to file a local income tax return, which are due April 15 of each year (extended to April 18, 2022 for 2021 taxes).
 For anyone needing assistance with tax forms.

 - What is the current City income tax rate?
 2.5% of gross income.